kunnjjj/JSTransformationTests/README.md

 Hence Rule_2 is redundant.
 ```

-Your task is to remove these unnecessary rules and return the remaining rules in the original order.
+The task is to remove these redundant rules and return the remaining rules in their original order.

 ```
 Sample Case: 1